 Types of Numbers Introduction

-It's amazing what we can get to from thinking about numbers.
 On the practical side of things, numbers and operations allow us to tip the waiter, bake cupcakes, calculate sales tax, and balance a checkbook.
-On the impractical side of things, they allow us to concoct a secret potion that is exactly the right parts eye of newt to toe of frog.
+On the impractical side of things, they allow us to concoct a secret potion that's exactly the right parts eye of newt to toe of frog.
 You can't just wing those secret potions.